x SuSE Linux 13.1-RELEASE x

 The initstate() function returns a pointer to the previous state array.

-On error, errno is set to indicate the cause.
+On failure, it returns NULL, and errno is set to indicate the error.

 On success, setstate() returns a pointer to the previous state array.

-On error, it returns NULL, with errno set to indicate the cause of the
+On failure, it returns NULL, and errno is set to indicate the error.

 ERRORS